 Based on available city enforcement data, the most frequently cited violations include:

-• Noise complaints during quiet hours
+- Noise complaints during quiet hours

-• Operating without a valid permit
+- Operating without a valid permit or with an expired permit

-• Inadequate safety equipment or expired inspections
+- Inadequate safety equipment or expired inspection certificates

 Permit Renewal and Ongoing Compliance